M. K. Thyagaraja Bhagavathar: Early singing and stage career

-F.G.
-Natesa Iyer, a railway officer with South Indian Railways, Trichy and the founder of an amateur theatre group, Rasika Ranjana Sabha, is credited with introducing Thyagaraja to the stage.
+F. G. Natesa Iyer, a railway officer with South Indian Railways, Trichy and the founder of an amateur theatre group, Rasika Ranjana Sabha, is credited with introducing Thyagaraja to the stage.
 One story is that he heard Thyagaja singing at a bhajan.
-Impressed with his talent, F.G.
-Natesa Iyer offered him the role of Lohitadasa in his play Harischandra; with the permission of Thyagaraja's father.
+Impressed with his talent, F. G. Natesa Iyer offered him the role of Lohitadasa in his play Harischandra, with the permission of Thyagaraja's father.
 Thyagaraja, who was ten at the time, agreed, and the play was a success.
-He also started getting trained under the guidance of theatre veterans at that time in Trichy.
+He also started training under the guidance of theatre veterans at that time in Trichy.
 However, Thyagaraja concentrated more on singing than acting and took a six-year training in Carnatic music from Madurai Ponnu Iyengar, an acclaimed violinist.

 Early films

-In 1934, businessmen Lakshmana Chettiar and Rm Alagappa Chettiar and film director K. Subramaniam happened to watch a Hindu mythological play called "Pavalakkodi" in which Bhagavathar played the lead role of Arjuna.
+In 1934, businessmen Lakshmana Chettiar and Alagappa Chettiar and film director K. Subramaniam happened to watch a Hindu mythological play called "Pavalakkodi" in which Bhagavathar played the lead role of Arjuna.
 Thoroughly impressed with the performance, Chettiar planned to produce a movie based on the same story with Bhagavathar the lead role.
 The film was shot in Adyar and was a success.
 It helped launch Bhagavathar's career in films.

 Bhagavathar's second film Naveena Sarangadhara (1935) was again directed by K. Subramaniam and was based on a play called Sarangadhara.
 Bagavathar's next film was his first own production film under the banner Trichy Thyagaraja Films, "Sathyaseelan" (1936).
 The film had the novel feature of two Bagavathars appearing on the same frame, though it was not strictly a film with Bagavathar playing a double role.
 Bagavathar, apart from playing Sathyaseelan, also briefly appears as a court singer himself in the film.